 What kind of financial support is available for graduate students?

 There are a limited number of teaching assistantships and research assistantships available each year.
 See the Funding section of the Graduate page for more information.

 Who should I meet with when I start my graduate program?

-You should meet with the Graduate Director who will help you with your first steps as a graduate student.
-Please email email@example.com to set up an appointment.
+You should meet with the graduate director who will help you with your first steps as a graduate student.
+Email email@example.com to set up an appointment.

 This is a graduate program that allows undergraduate seniors to start their graduate program during their senior year.
 They can take up to 12 credit hours of graduate (5000-6000 level) courses that will be counted towards their undergraduate degree as well as graduate degree.
 For more information go to the Accelerated Degree section under the Undergraduate section of our home page.